World Down Syndrome Day Wear Odd Socks – Time to wear odd socks and help raise awareness of Down Syndrome. #JohnsCrazySocks #LotsofSocks #WDSD19

 Sporting Crazy Socks

-I figured I would add to this blog post and show you all that I am sporting the crazy socks today!
-Actually these socks belong to my wife, Heather.
+In 2018, I sported the crazy socks that day!
+Actually, these socks belong to my wife, Heather.
 We miss matched the socks, she is wearing the same ones I have that are miss matched.
 One pair is of hot dogs and the other pair says Wibbly Wobbly Timey Wimey.
-3/21/18
+See picture below.

 John’s Crazy Socks